zeyongj/Basic-Ray-Tracer/README.md

 ## Reference

-- The codes are inspired and modified from https://github.com/jonnykantor/Graphics_and_Games/tree/master/3D%20Fruit%20Tetris.
-- The codes are also inspired and modified from http://www.cs.unm.edu/~angel/BOOK/INTERACTIVE_COMPUTER_GRAPHICS/SIXTH_EDITION/CODE/CHAPTER08/.
+- The codes are inspired and modified from https://github.com/jonnykantor/Graphics_and_Games/tree/master/Raytracer.
 - I would like express my appreciation to the authors.

 ## Disclaimer